6 Tips to Get Your Baking Done Faster (Without Buying Fancy Gear!)

 Here’s what happens when you look at all that spectacular feed, deeply inhaling your coveting fumes and singing “I wanna be like you-ou-ou!”…

-Your mind is forming a sub-conscious conclusion that you are not good enough and that you’ll probably never be enough and you should actually be more like this and less like that.
+Your mind is forming a sub-conscious conclusion that you are not good enough and that you’ll probably never be enough and you should actually be more like “them” and less like you.
+Comparison drains life out of you and clouds your mind.
+And a clouded mind KILLS productivity.

-There’s a list of thousands of these thoughts that have the power to torment you the rest of the day because you’ve opened yourself up to all of those thoughts.
+Comparison thoughts that have the power to torment you the rest of the day.
+And this all happens when you’ve opened yourself up to all of that comparison and negative thoughts.

 All of those thoughts are RUBBBBBBISSHHHHHHHH.